 Stacy is not just the Exec Producer, but she’s a fan.
 When Shonda mentioned there would be a spin-off, she immediately volunteered.
 Then she heard that they had found their Andy, and the beginning of the idea just blossomed from there.
 She went to interview two female fire captains, two badass women who are moms who also fight fires, and she was smitten.
 Her words exactly were “Pinch me!” about the excitement of being involved.
 (Don’t we all want to work on something that we love so much?)

-Stacy revealed that this season, she’s getting a chance to really flesh out the characters.
+Stacy revealed that this season, she’s getting a chance to really flesh out the characters and cast of Station 19.
 Season 1 only had ten episodes, which barely scratched the surface, but now she’s able to develop relationships and let us see what makes each person tick, including the new captain.

 Did you know that a lot of the show is actually filmed in Seattle?
 The exterior shots are there on location, but they also have a burn stage here in SoCal, where they do indeed include fire, which necessitates that they all learn proper safety measures and experience real heat.
 The turnouts they wear weigh 40 pounds, and they wear the real ones.
 They also have a legit fireman on the set to supervise and make sure the scenes feel as authentic and realistic as is safely possible.
 What they can’t burn for real, they add in as CGI, but as a fan, even knowing that, I can’t tell when I watch!